rtansf/cubify/README.md

     'QtyBin': {'0-5': 12, '5+': 2}  ....

-Note that after binning, the number of cube cells in the cube do not change.
-We still have a total of 14 cells in our binned cube.
+Note that after binning, the number of cube rows in the cube do not change.
+We still have a total of 14 rows in our binned cube.

 If you export purchases_binned_1 to csv, you should see a new column, QtyBin.